librariesio/libraries.io/.github/CONTRIBUTING.md

 #### Before Suggesting a Feature

 * Check that it aligns with [our strategy](strategy.md) and is specifically not in line with something we have said we will not do (for the moment this is anything to do with ranking *people*).
-* Check that the feature is not already [in our issue tracker](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Alibrariesio), they should be tagged 'feature'.
+* Check that the feature is not already [in our issue tracker](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Alibrariesio), they should be tagged 'feature'.
-* Specifically check that it is not already a [funded commitment](https://github.com/librariesio/supporters/issues).

 If you're still thinking about that killer feature that no one else is thinking about then *please* create an issue for it using the [template](/issue_template.md).

 ### Your First Contribution
 You're in luck!
-We label issues that are ideal for first time contributors with [`first-pr`](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Alibrariesio+label%3A%22first-pr%22).
-For someone who wants something a little more meaty you might find an issue that needs some assistance with [`help wanted`](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Alibrariesio+label%3A%22help+wanted%22).
+We label issues that are ideal for first time contributors with [`first-pr`](https://github.com/search?l=&q=is%3Aopen+is%3Aissue+org%3Alibrariesio+label%3Afirst-pr&ref=advsearch&type=Issues&utf8=%E2%9C%93).
+For someone who wants something a little more meaty you might find an issue that needs some assistance with [`help wanted`](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Alibrariesio+label%3A%22help+wanted%22&type=Issues).
 Next you'll want to read our [workflow](#workflow).

 ### Tackling Something Meatier